Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

   Click this button to clear all input line fields.

 - [SPLIT]
   Click this button to split the selected posting.
+The *Split posting* window is displayed, see [Split posting](#split-posting).

-  [comment]: <> (The window "Split posting" is displayed, see ... hinzufügen?
-Splitbuchungfunktion scheint hier nicht zu funktionieren.
+  [comment]: <> (Splitbuchungfunktion scheint hier nicht zu funktionieren.
 Bug?
-Fenster trotzdem hinzufügen?)

-  [comment]: <> (Fehlermeldungen: beim klicking auf SPLIT -> Unbekannte Bankbuchung.
+Fehlermeldungen: beim klicking auf SPLIT -> Unbekannte Bankbuchung.
 Wenn man versucht, eine Splitbuchung zu machen -> Meldung: Gebucht und in rot "Umsatz, GegKonto, Datum oder Konto leer!
 Ungültiges Datum!"
 Alle Felder sind aber richtig ausgefüllt, jetzt zeigen sie aber alle 0, außer Beleg 1, GegKonto und Text)

 - [SAVE]
   Click this button to take over the selected postings.
 The button is only unlocked if at least one posting is selected.

 - [CANCEL]
   Click this button to cancel any changes.
 A confirmation window is displayed.
 Click the [OK] button to close the *Cash book takeover* window.

+### Split posting

+*Accounting > Post > Button EDIT > Menu entry Cash book takeover > Button SPLIT*

+For a detailed description of the contained elements and the corresponding functions, see [Split posting](./01_InputLine.md#split-posting).

 ## Bank data takeover